 If there was a pill that gave you energy, improved your emotional resilience and cognitive performance, would you take it?
 What if this was freely available and was not a pill, but something you can do naturally?
 So, what is this amazing, secret thing?
 Well, it’s getting a proper night’s sleep.
 Although we’re told that we need the right amount of exercise and nutrition to remain healthy, it turns out that sleep is even more important.

 Biologically we’re foraging hunter-gatherers who were built for a simple life that included a good amount of physical activity and socialising within a small group of mainly trusted and familiar people.
 Today, we are less active and healthy, interact with a much greater number of strangers and lead more complex lives.
-So it’s no wonder we sometimes experience problems with such an essential physiological process as sleeping.
+So, it’s no wonder we sometimes experience problems with such an essential physiological process as sleeping.

 There’s historical evidence that before street lighting appeared in the mid-1800s people used to have two separate periods of sleep each night.
 The first sleep would be for three or four hours, then a period of wakefulness for two to three hours, followed by a second sleep until the morning.
 In experiments on natural sleep patterns, researchers discovered that this cycle may be more natural than the straight eight hours that we’ve become used to.
 So, people who wake in the night may actually be reverting to the sleep pattern we evolved with.

 There’s a lot of science about the purpose and functions of sleep.
-Like many other animals, we go through a daily sleep cycle, which refreshes and improves the body and mind.
+Like many other animals, we go through a daily sleep cycle, which refreshes the body and mind.
 This includes the immune, skeletal, muscular and nervous systems as well as our memory.
 Humans sleep in roughly ninety-minute cycles with between four or fiveo REM, or “rapid eye movement”, and non-REM phases each night.
-Scientists believe that the fast eye movements of REM sleep relate to the visual elements of our dreams, which parallels greater activity in the visual cortex.
+Scientists believe that the fast eye movements of REM sleep relate to the visual elements of our dreams, which correlates with greater activity in the visual cortex.

 An average adult needs around eight hours of sleep, which is about a third of our lives.
-If we go without sleep, or our sleep is disrupted, we suffer from mental and physical fatigue, which affects our health, mood, wellbeing, and performance.
+If we go without sleep, or our sleep is disrupted, we suffer from mental and physical fatigue, which affects our health, mood, wellbeing and performance.
 If you’ve ever experienced a bad night’s sleep you may have noticed that it takes a few nights to recover what’s called your “sleep debt”, which can accumulate over time.
 Insomnia, the difficulty in falling or remaining asleep, is the most common form of sleep disorder and affects around ten percent of the population.
-Over time, insomnia can cause serious health issues including an increased risk of type two diabetes, heart disease, and reduced immunity.
+Over time, insomnia can cause serious health issues including an increased risk of type two diabetes, heart disease and reduced immunity.